-Remember, you buy a disability policy to protect your income.
-Hopefully you get one that keeps paying you until you financially recover, not just until you physically recover.
-The best disability insurance policies available allow the residual disability benefit rider to pay benefits for the entire benefit period for any income loss attributable to the disability.
-That could be well beyond a one or two year recovery benefit period sometimes offered by inexpensive disability policies.
+The best disability insurance policies available allow the partial disability benefit rider to pay benefits for the entire benefit period for any income loss attributable to the disability.
+That could be well beyond a one or two-year recovery benefit period sometimes offered by inexpensive disability policies.

-The Best Policies Protect You in Your Own Occupation
+The Right Disability Insurance Policies Protect You in Your Own Occupation

 Why Do Company Ratings Matter?

 The contractual promise to pay benefits is only as good as the financial strength of the company that makes that promise.
-Consumers are gifted with a plethora of information from third party sources that evaluates and grades insurance companies.
-A.M Best is a very popular third party organization.
+Consumers are gifted with a plethora of information from third-party sources that evaluate and grade insurance companies.
+A.M Best is a very popular third-party organization.
 The highest rating possible is “A++”.
 This is the highest out of 16 ratings.
-Lesser rating of “A+” or “A” are also good but is one or two “ball parks” away from the best rated at “A++”.
-A Comdex score is another popular third party ranking system.
+Lesser rating of “A+” or “A” is also good but is one or two “ballparks” away from the best rated at “A++”.
+A Comdex score is another popular third-party ranking system.
 Comdex is a composite of all major ratings (minimum of two ratings) that a company has received.

-The Comdex percentile ranks the companies on a scale of 1 to 100 (with “1” being the weakest and “100” being the strongest), in relation to other companies that have been evaluated by the four independent ratings services (A.M.
+The Comdex percentile ranks the companies on a scale of 1 to 100 (with “1” being the weakest and “100” being the strongest) in relation to other companies that have been evaluated by the four independent rating services (A.M.
 Best Company, Standard & Poor’s, Fitch and Moody’s).
-The result is a number that can be used to gauge the relative strength of a company.
+A result is a number that can be used to gauge the relative strength of a company.

-While it always depends on a client’s unique needs, in my opinion, the best disability policies generally contain terms and provisions that do not allow the insuring company to increase cost for the same coverage, cannot change the terms of the contract and cannot drop coverage as long as the policy premium is paid on time.
-What was once within budget may become a big disappointment in the future if the cost is increased at a later time.
-The terms of a contract may be acceptable at the time of initial purchase but if those terms are allowed be altered; any future alterations may not be acceptable.
+While it always depends on a client’s unique needs, in my opinion, the best disability policies generally contain terms and provisions that do not allow the insuring company to increase the cost for the same coverage, change the terms of the contract, or drop coverage as long as the policy premium is paid on time.
+What was once within budget may become out of budget in the future if the cost is increased at a later time.
+The terms of a contract may be acceptable at the time of initial purchase, but if those terms are allowed to be altered; any future alterations may not be acceptable.